Kakamotobi/Learned/React/01-Intro-to-React/01-Intro-to-React.md

 ## JSX
 - JavaScript Syntax Extension / JavaScript + XML
 - Tool that allows us to write HTML-looking code directly in JS.
-- Allows us to combine our UI with our JS logic directly in the script rather than having a separate template file in HTML taht we then call up on in JS.
+- Allows us to combine our UI with our JS logic directly in the script rather than having a separate template file in HTML that we then call up in JS.
 - JSX is not legal JavaScript.
   - Therefore, it has to be "transpiled" to JavaScript using a transpiler like Babel.
   - Babel converts the HTML characters into valid JS code.